 - How can we prevent similar conflicts from happening in the future?

 Emotions can be a significant contributor to the conflict.
 For example, a team leader may criticize an employee’s work in front of the rest of the team, causing the employee to feel embarrassed and humiliated.
-The employee may then become defensive and confrontational toward the team leader, causing a conflict to escalate.
+The employee may then become defensive and confrontational towards the team leader, causing a conflict to escalate.

 In this scenario, the underlying cause of the conflict is the employee’s emotional response to the team leader’s criticism.
 By recognizing and acknowledging the emotions involved and understanding the dynamics at play, you will be able to identify the root cause of the conflict.
 Consequently, you can develop a more practical approach to resolving it, such as addressing the employee’s feelings and rebuilding trust and respect in the team.